MrDallOca/my-data-science-journal/README.md

-# my-data-science-journal
+# My Data Science Journal

-My highly personal jounal on my jouney discovering and learning the field of data science.
+My highly personal jounal on my jouney discovering and learning the field of Data Science.